mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

      7. Speech Diarization
      8. Intent Classification

-   * **Tasks in Multimodal data.** The input data for this type can be any of the above modality or other things (e.g., time series).
+   * **Tasks in Multimodal data.** The input data for this type can be any of the above modalities or other things (e.g., time series).
      1. Text-to-Image
      2. Image-to-Text
      3. Text-to-Video